BumblebeeBat/FlyingFox/docs/outline.md

 If you can prove that the same address signed on 2 different blocks at the same height, then you can take 1/3rd of the deposit, and destroy the rest.

 reveal:
 After you sign, you wait a while, and eventually are able to make this tx.
-This tx reveals the random entropy_bit and salt from the sign tx, and it reclaims the safety deposit given in the sign tx.
-If your bit is in the minority, then your prize is bigger.
+This tx reveals the random entropy_bit and salt from the sign tx, and it reclaims the safety deposit given in the sign tx. (upgrade?
+If your bit is in the minority, then your prize is bigger.)

-Transaction types for phase 2:

-New channel:
-This creates a 2-way channel between 2 people.
-It allows them to give money to each other without writing anything onto the blockchain.
-It must be signed by both of them.
+to_channel:
-It moves money from either or both accounts into the channel.
+Spends money into a channel.
+Possibly creates new channel. take money from sender's address, and puts it into the channel.

-Channel:
-This is how you spend money without writing on the blockchain. both need to sign.
-It has a nonce.
-You can update to higher nonces, but you can never publish a tx with a lower nonce.
-The tx includes the entire current state of the channel.
-The fee can come from either or both.
+channel_block:
+proposes a final state for this channel. no longer possible to to_channel.
+Needs to include entire channel state.

+close_channel:
+deletes the channel, and gives it's money to users

+##update types for phase 2:

+channel_block:
+Should be possible to update the channel state so some of the money is decided by the outcome of a contract + contract_state + oracle_id.
+The merkelized hash of the contract and contract state and oracle_id are recorded in the channel state.
+Normally users give the correct money to the correct person before publishing the channel-block.
+If the channel-block still contains contracts when it is published, then the oracles are in charge of that money.
+In the event of disagreement, the correct oracle judges over the outcome of the decision.

+Allow creation of oracles.

+Allow oracles to make transaction which determine where funds being gambled upon in a channel state go.
+Users need to send the channel-code, and channel-state to the correct oracle who can then send the money to the correct person.